ryellingson/php_login/README.md

+## NOTE: Due to Heroku discontinuing free databases this app no longer functions :(

 # Sign up and log in with PHP, Apache, and MySQL

 ### Check out the [LIVE DEMO](https://php-signup-login.herokuapp.com/), hosted on Heroku